metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `persistent` (Boolean) Persistent indicates the state of the TPM device should be kept accross reboots Defaults to false
+- `persistent` (Boolean) Persistent indicates the state of the TPM device should be kept accross rebootsDefaults to false

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--watchdog"></a>